-We’re telling the untold stories of women and LGBTQ+ people.
+We’re telling the untold stories of women, women of color and LGBTQ+ people.
 Subscribe to our daily newsletter.

 Olivia Dunne has 6.7 million followers on TikTok and 2.8 million followers on Instagram.
 But on a recent Sunday, the 20-year-old wasn’t dropping new content onto her social platforms.
 She was doing what first brought her into social media fame: competing at a gymnastics meet with her Louisiana State University (LSU) teammates.

 Outside the Jon M. Huntsman Center in Salt Lake City, where LSU was competing against the University of Utah, hundreds of teenage boys surrounded the doors and LSU’s team bus, screaming “Livvy!” and saying they wouldn’t move until they saw the student-athlete and social media star in person.
 Ultimately, LSU had to move its bus, and the police had to step in to ensure athletes from both teams could exit the meet safely.

 Later that day, Dunne tweeted to her 54,400 Twitter followers, “I will always appreciate and love the support from you guys, but if you come to a meet, I want to ask you to please be respectful of the other gymnasts and the gymnastics community as we are just doing our job.”
 LSU announced several days after the meet that it would increase security for the gymnastics team at all competitions.

 Dunne is the most-followed college athlete on all of social media.
 Her NIL — or name, image and likeness, the term for the way in which a college athlete may monetize and publicize their personal brand through endorsements, sponsorship and ad deals — is said to be valued at $2.7 million, and she is the only woman student athlete in the top 10 NIL values in college sports.
 The other nine are all men’s basketball and football players.